mnm-team/p4-sdn/idletimeout/README.md

     self.to_noti = self.controller.sniff_timeout_notification()
 ```
-and is processed one by one:
+and are processed one by one:
 file `arpcache.py`:
 ```
    for (switch1, queue1) in self.to_noti.items():